Terrarum Perc8

 ──────────────────────

-CUTOFF — Filter cutoff frequency.
-Lower values are darker; higher values are brighter.
+CUTOFF — Filter frequency.
+Lower is darker; higher is brighter.

-ENV — How much the amplitude envelope modulates the filter cutoff.
+ENV — How much the amplitude envelope moves the cutoff.

 EQ AND DRIVE (EQ/DRV)